vladyslav-dubina/ImpulseTestProject/README.md

 This is a test example of the Nest JS server for the Impulse team.
 The task can be viewed [here](https://impulseteam.notion.site/Node-js-Engineer-cfb8332b00ee499b889b1aec7d5c6bc7).
+It is worth noting that the application uses a PostgreSQL database.

 ## Installation